solidiquis/erdtree/README.md

 If the chosen defaults don't meet your requirements and you don't want to bloat your shell configs with aliases, you can use a [configuration file](#configuration-file) instead.

 ## Usage

-**Note**: The amount of threads used by default is dependent upon how many logical CPUs available in your system.

 ```
 erdtree (et) is a multi-threaded filetree visualizer and disk usage analyzer.